Transforming Teaching to Generate Student Success

 -Yogi Berra

-Why Outcomes?
+Why Objectives?

-Well written learning outcomes help instructors:
+Well written learning objectives help instructors:

 - Organize the course around specific core concepts.